 Celty is to a few fans- she just wants to get her head back.
 This, on top of how she possesses some human traits and lives like a normal human, except everyone else has a head!
 Yeah.

-Woolseyism: The English dub of the anime changes most of Kida's Gratuitous English uses of the word "erotic" (in reference to Anri) to "boobylicious," particularly in Episode 13.
+Woolseyism: The English dub of the anime changes most of Masaomi's Gratuitous English uses of the word "erotic" (in reference to Anri) to "boobylicious," particularly in Episode 13.
 It ends up working better, as "erotic" isn't often used in the same sense in English as he was using it in the original.
-That, and it's much more in keeping with Kida's personality to make up a word on the spot and then keep using it until Mikado tells him to stop.
+That, and it's much more in keeping with Masaomi's personality to make up a word on the spot and then keep using it until Mikado tells him to stop.
 It also just sounds funnier.